alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationUsers.rst

 .. topic:: The essential

-    Available for users who have the users management rights, the users section allows to manage the subscription, the rights and information on the users.
+    Available for users who have the users management right, the users section allows to manage subscription, rights and information on users.

 Click on the Users section to go to the users management interface.